 Perhaps it’s no stretch for us design-folk to imagine the agile type of work environment because the architect’s studio has incorporated some of these Agile Workplace traits since its beginnings.
-The culture and makeup of the space are inherently collaborative and agile.
+The culture and makeup of the space are fundamentally agile.
 The classic architectural studio, with sit-to-stand desks, open workstations, shared resources, and a bounty of natural light and perspective views, is inherently collaborative.
-In this situation, there is less ownership over a desk or an area, and more ownership of ideas and community.
-If the studio is the anchor of the Agile Workplace, where ideas are shared and the bulk of work is done, the other spaces which comprise a healthy ecosystem support other activities and provide support for modern resources.
+In this situation, there is less ownership over a desk or an area, and more participation in ideas and community.
+If the studio is the anchor of the Agile Workplace, where ideas are shared and the bulk of work is done, the other spaces that comprise a healthy ecosystem support other activities and modern resources.

 2.D Early Signs of Agility

 A UK government report from 1729, the apparent beginnings of the office as a defined type of space, describes the space layout necessary to optimize productivity: “For the intellectual work, separate rooms are necessary so that a person who works with his head may not be interrupted; but for the more mechanical work, the working in concert of a number of clerks in the same room under proper superintendence, is the proper mode of meeting it.”
 At the time, what might be considered the first modern offices started with the notion that different types of space naturally support different types of activity.

 2.E Frank Lloyd Wright’s Take on the “Open Office”